RWS/publish-transaction-notification/README.md

 2. Create an UI event handler (`\ModelExtension\Scripts\NotificationHandler.js`) that will subscribe to notifications.
 For this exercise you need to make sure that:
     * the eventhandler only processes the notification if it is the notification send by the CM eventhandler created in step 1
     * the eventhandler only processes the notification if the logged in user is the same as the creator of the Publish Transaction
-    * the eventhanlder shows a Message Center notification that notifies the user his/her Publish Transaction has finished (together with the state)
+    * the eventhandler shows a Message Center notification that notifies the user his/her Publish Transaction has finished (together with the state)